MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/service-enablement-framework.md

 As business units request to deploy workloads to Azure, you need visibility into each workload to determine how to achieve the right levels of governance, security, and compliance.
 When a new service is required, you need to allow it.

-The following tables provide a framework to assess enterprise security readiness of Azure services for each assessment:
+The following tables provide a framework to assess the enterprise security readiness of Azure services.

 ## Security